 As an aspiring physician, you already know the critical science and anatomy skills that medical students must master.
 But did you know about the other skills and attributes that are just as important for tomorrow’s doctors?
 The AAMC PREview™ professional readiness exam, formerly called the AAMC Situational Judgment Test, is an important new tool that will provide a standardized and objective way for medical schools to assess certain core competencies critical to the practice of medicine.
 PREview provides medical schools with a more complete view of each applicant by assessing skills such as resilience, service orientation, ethics, cultural competence, and teamwork.
 The exam is based on years of research conducted by the AAMC, in partnership with many U.S. medical schools.
 This research demonstrates that PREview predicts how students will demonstrate these competencies in their related coursework, as well as how faculty rate their performance.

-Prior to the start of the AAMC PREview exam 2022 testing cycle, below are five important details for premeds and their advisors to know about this new exam:
+Below are five important details for premed students and their advisors to know about the AAMC PREview exam:

 1. The AAMC PREview exam was designed with ALL applicants in mind.
 The exam takes approximately 75 minutes to complete and offers the convenience of testing at a location of your choosing (such as your home or a local library) while maintaining a high level of security with live, remote human proctoring.
 This also means that you will be able to contact someone in a timely manner and receive immediate support, to minimize disruptions to exam completion.
 Examinees who require accommodations can request them via the PREview Accommodations Application.
 Remember, submit accommodation requests early enough to receive a response prior to sitting for the exam.